Can You Recycle Blenders? (And Throw Them in Trash?)

 1. Donate it

 One of the most suitable ways to dispose of a blender is to donate it.
 There’s always someone ready to take old appliances, and if yours isn’t damaged beyond repair, then it’s a good idea to seek out people like these and give them to them.
+However, you have to clean it properly before you donate it.

 2. Planter

 Do you fancy yourself a green thumb?
 Then, you likely know that no material goes to waste for gardeners.
 For example, your blender jug can serve as a planter for young plants.
-Later on, you can choose to transplant them or even leave them in the jar if they won’t grow beyond its size.
+Later on, you can choose to transplant them or even leave them in the jar if they won’t grow beyond their size.

 What’s more, a blender is presentable enough for you to leave in your living room or kitchen.
 That way, you can personally nurture the plant in the jar.
 Then, you can place it by a window where it’ll receive enough sunlight and oxygen.